 Para. (e) allows a cannabis business with a medical cannabis retail endorsement to distribute medical cannabis flower and medical cannabinoid products to Tribal medical cannabis program patients in motor vehicles if the listed requirements are met.

-Authorizes medical cannabis combination businesses to sell medical cannabis flower and medical cannabinoid products to other businesses authorized to sell medical products to customers.
+Authorizes medical cannabis combination businesses to sell cannabis flower and products to other businesses authorized to sell medical products to customers, transport and deliver medical cannabis to patients, and transport adult use cannabis to other businesses.